 - The score sheet must then be signed by the Head of Department and the original sent by the Head of Department to Research Postgraduate Admissions (Avril Kelly)–along with completed 'Not Shortlisted Candidate Form', if this has not already been forwarded–so that candidates can be notified of the outcome of the interviews.

 - In the event that all interviewed candidates are unsuitable for the position (i.e. do not meet the threshold criteria), then the position should be re-advertised through Rita Dalton in the RSU.

 - Once the required documentation is received from the Head of Department, the Assistant Registrar then reviews the successful candidate’s application and authorises Research Postgraduate Admissions to issue a Letter of Offer.

-- Research Postgraduate Admissions notifies the Supervisor, RSU (Rita Dalton) when the candidate accepts the position so that necessary arrangements can be made.
+- Research Postgraduate Office notifies the Supervisor and the RSU (Rita Dalton) when the candidate accepts the position so that necessary arrangements can be made.

 The RSU (Rita Dalton) deals with:

 - HR Commencement Form for Research Postgraduates ( download form).

 - Scholarship exemption declaration form ( download form).

 - Postgraduate Research Agreements (prepared by the RSU).